Medically reviewed by Kristin Hall, FNP

 Paroxetine has a category D rating from the FDA.
 This means that scientific studies have shown that there is evidence of risk to the fetus when this medication is used during pregnancy, though the potential benefits may still warrant the use of this medication in certain circumstances.

 If you’re prescribed paroxetine, it’s important that you use a safe, effective form of contraception to reduce your risk of becoming pregnant.
-Our guide to birth control lists a wide range of options that you can use to stay safe while you’re using paroxetine.

 If you think that you could be pregnant, or if you’d like to become pregnant, talk to your healthcare provider if you’re currently prescribed paroxetine.
 Do not suddenly stop using paroxetine without talking to your healthcare provider, as this may increase your risk of experiencing withdrawal-related side effects.